winitzki/scall/tutorial/programming_dhall.md

 let Contrafunctor = λ(F : Type → Type) → { cmap : ∀(a : Type) → ∀(b : Type) → (a → b) → F b → F a }
 ```

-A simple example of a contrafunctor is the type constructor `a → Text`.
+A simple example of a contrafunctor is the type constructor `F a = a → Text`.
 Here is its definition and the code for a contrafunctor typeclass instance:

 ```dhall